bpolaszek/bentools-etl/doc/getting-started.md

 By default, the `flush()` method of your loader will be invoked at the end of the ETL, meaning it will likely keep all loaded items in memory before dumping them to their final destination.

+> [!TIP]
-Feel free to adjust a `flushFrequency` that fits your needs to manage memory usage and data processing efficiency and optionally trigger an early flush at any time during the ETL process:
+> - Feel free to adjust a `flushFrequency` that fits your needs to manage memory usage and data processing efficiency
+> - Optionally, trigger an early flush at any time during the ETL process.

 ```php
 $etl = (new EtlExecutor(options: new EtlConfiguration(flushFrequency: 10)))